 The Forest Suites also have a Japanese soaking tub in the bathroom, but no outdoor plunge pools, however, they’re spacious lodgings with big comfy sofas, polished floorboards, and table and chairs on the balcony.
 The other suites are located in the main hotel building and look onto bamboo gardens and courtyards.

 If you’re keen on a private pool, consider the nearby Bisma Eight Villas, 500 metres away, which have beautiful lap pools in courtyard gardens.
 They’re absolutely stunning with spacious living, kitchen and dining areas that are handsomely decorated with stylish furnishings.
-There are also lovely room amenities such as linen robes, parasols, jute bags and pandanus slippers.
-But no jungle views.
+Lovely room amenities include linen robes, parasols, jute bags and pandanus slippers.

 Pertiwi Bisma 2